🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Options Premiums and the Greeks

 Certain Greek words are associated with types of risks involved in options trading.
-Investors can look at each type of risk to figure out which options they want to buy.
+Traders can look at each type of risk to figure out which options they may consider trading, and how those trades might respond to factors like price changes, volatility, or time decay.

-• Delta: The sensitivity of an option price to changes in the underlying market
+• Delta: The sensitivity of an option price to changes in the underlying asset

-• Gamma: The amount that an option’s delta moves with each point of movement of the underlying market asset
+• Gamma: The expected rate of change in an option’s delta for each point of movement of the underlying asset

-• Theta: That amount that an option price decays over time
+• Theta: The rate at which an option’s price decays over time

 The Takeaway

 Options are one type of derivatives that give the buyer the right, but not the obligation, to buy or sell an asset.
-To sell options for a premium, options writers must consider several factors that could determine the future price of that asset.
+To sell options for a premium, options writers must consider several factors that could influence the option’s premium value.
+Selling options for premium is potentially a strategy that may allow sellers to generate income.
+However, given that option writing has the potential to result in substantial losses, it should only be undertaken by experienced traders.

 Photo credit: iStock/sefa ozel